jakwakwa/flux-tech-challenge/README.md

 ## 🏁 Conclusion

 This Todo List application demonstrates professional-grade code quality with a focus on maintainability, performance, and user experience.
 The codebase showcases modern development practices and is structured for long-term sustainability and team collaboration.

-The implementation goes beyond basic requirements to include advanced features like real-time search, optimistic updates, and comprehensive error handling, demonstrating attention to detail and commitment to quality.